ozkriff/ozkriff.github.io-src/content/2019-09-16--devlog-zemeroth-v0-6/index.md

 ![a screenshot of campaign menu](campaign-menu.png)

-Now it shows not only the player's last battle casualties and theirs current fighters, but also theirs current renown and a list of possible actions with their costs (in renown).
+Now it shows not only the player's last battle casualties and their current fighters but also their current renown and a list of possible actions with their costs (in renown).

 The player is now free to choose more then one action